slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Our fearlessness shall be our secret weapon.' -- John Green*

+> *'Don’t fight a starving animal.
+Never contend with a Man who has nothing to Lose; for thereby you enter into an unequal conflict.
+The other enters without anxiety; having lost everything, including shame, he has no further loss to fear.
+He therefore re-sorts to all kinds of insolence.' -- Balthasar Gracian*

-HOWEVER... there are same people acting stupid.
+However there are people acting stupid.
 Easy wins if you can identify them.
+There are simply too many to avoid.

 > *'Don't attribute to malice what you can attribute to incompetence or busyness.'*

-> *'In the course of your life you will be continually encountering fools.
-There are simply too many to avoid.'*

 > *'Two things are infinite: the universe and human stupidity; and I'm not sure about the the universe.' -- Albert Einstein*

+> *'Show me a hero, and I'll write you a tragedy.' -- F. Scott Fitzgerald*

+> *'Fools and wise folk are alike harmless.
+It is the half-wise and the half-foolish, who are the most dangerous.' -- Goethe*

-HINTS: on difficult opponents, to win, besides outworking them, you'll need all weaponry.
+To win to difficult opponents, besides outworking them, you'll need all weaponry.
+Even the «dirty stuff»: «pawn sacrifices», bribes and lying are examples of «dirty stuff».
+They can be effective but use them only on desperate situations: it's a scar for life.

 > *'Put all the meat in the barbecue.' -- Portuguese soccer coach*

-Even the «dirty stuff»: «pawn sacrifices», bribes and lying are examples of «dirty stuff».
-They can be effective but use them *only* on life changing situations: it's a scar for life.

 > *'Get others to do the work for you, but always take the credit.'
 'Keep your hands clean.' -- Robert Greene (7th and 26th law of power)*